ubuntu/snappy-playpen/mutt/README.md

-# $PROJECT snap
+# Mutt daily snap

-This project creates a working snap of $PROJECT.
+This project creates a working snap of Mutt from the developer repository.

-To get this done, we need to do the following:
- - add custom launcher
- - build from current git
- - etc.

 ## Current state

 Working features:
- - ...
+ - Fully functional it seems

 Known issues:
-  - ...

-TODO:
- -
+ - n/a